jhpyle/docassemble/_docs/recipes.md

 The `stripe public key` is the "publishable key."
 The `stripe secret key` is the "secret key."

-Create a module file called `dastripe.py` with the following contents:
+Create a Python module called `dastripe.py` with the following contents:

 {% highlight python %}
 import stripe